kendelljoseph/application-patterns/concepts/applications-software.md

 This kind of software is fundamentally different from some other familiar kinds of software.
 It is particularly **not** the following:

  - **Systems software**
    - Exists to standardize and optimize digital mechanical concerns.
-Whether that is a POSIX-compliant operating system, and HTTP server, or a ECMAScript interpreter, its role is to model mechanical processes (memory allocation and file IO, a request protocol, a language spec, etc.), not changing and unique human activities.
+Whether that is a POSIX-compliant operating system, an HTTP server, or an ECMAScript interpreter, its purpose is to model mechanical processes (memory allocation and file IO, a request protocol, a language spec, etc.), not changing and unique human activities.
    - Often has no data content at all, or is limited to low-level mechanical content that reflects machine rather than human activity concepts (file system, cookie cache, serialized AST, etc.)
-   - Value is in permanence and standardization of the procedural action and API, sometimes on global scale over decades of time.
+   - Value is in permanence and standardization of the procedural action and API, sometimes on a global scale over decades of time.
  - **Games**
    - Like business applications, games often do have significant amounts of data and even may model human activities.
-Unlike business applications, the role of the game designer is to describe and impose an environment for a prospective audience, not model a process for an existing group of humans performing some practical activity.
+Unlike business applications, the role of the game designer is to describe and even impose an environment for a prospective audience, not model a process for an existing group of humans performing some practical activity.
-   - The primary concern of a game is to deliver an *experience* that a user will pay for, whether with money or time and attention.
+   - The primary concern of a game is to deliver an *experience* that a user will pay for, whether with money or with time and attention.
    - Users can choose to use the software are not.
  - **Digital Media**
    - Interactive media -- including media that allows purchase such as an online store -- are more similar to games in that they ultimately deliver an *experience*, whether that is an experience of consuming and commenting on interesting information, being entertained, or exploring and discovering things to buy.
-Such web sites and web apps may integrate with an business applications back end for processes such as billing and fulfillment.
+Such web sites and web apps may integrate with a business applications back end for processes such as billing and fulfillment.
    - Once again, users can choose to use the software or not.

 ## Observations